-As I already mentioned, the independent audits provide a strong level of trust regarding NordVPN's zero-log policy, arguably the strongest across all VPN service providers.
+As I already mentioned, the independent audits provide a substantial level of trust regarding NordVPN’s zero-log policy, arguably the strongest across all VPN service providers.

 NordVPN Streaming and Geo-unblocking

-I could not find a major streaming service that I could not unblock with NordVPN.
-Admittedly, most major VPN providers can unblock almost every streaming service at this point, but NordVPN was excellent in terms of stream quality, too, even when I was connected to Disney+ US or Netflix US.
+I could not find a streaming service that I could not unblock with NordVPN.
+Admittedly, most major VPN providers can unblock almost every streaming service at this point.
+Still, NordVPN was excellent in stream quality, too, even when I was connected to Disney+ US or Netflix U.S.

 However, as I will explain below, I find that more and more streaming services associate your payment details with the content you can watch

 I did not experience any issues while trying to unblock Netflix regional libraries.
-As I already mentioned, I spent a lot of time on Netflix US and Denmark.
-However, I have realized that Netflix detects location/IP changes and eventually limits the content it shows you, even though it doesn't detect the use of a VPN.
-Notice that my avatar is a masked woman in the image below instead of a normal avatar (the Baby Boss).
+As I already mentioned, I spent a lot of time on Netflix U.S. and Denmark.
+However, I have realized that Netflix detects location/I.P. changes and eventually limits the content it shows you, even though it doesn’t detect the use of a VPN.
+Notice that my avatar is a masked woman in the image below instead of a standard avatar (the Baby Boss).

 In the past, I have called this a “no man’s land,” but another way to describe it is Netflix showing only content that it owns and can distribute without geographic limitations.

 In the past, Netflix would allow you to perform multiple location switches within a small time frame, but I have found that not to be the case in 2021.
 According to NordVPN’s support, this is particularly true for users in the European Economic Area as there seems to be a timer set that limits you to your home country (in my case, Greece).

 So overall, Netflix tries to restrict access to content even though it doesn’t detect VPN use.